 He added that the two parties had had around 50 meetings in the run-up to today’s announcement to ensure both sides were convinced of the strategic and operational fit.

-Sadoun said he expected the deal to be finalised by the beginning of the second half of the financial year and that then Epsilon would sit "at the core of the Groupe, a standalone business working with all of our group companies".
-Around 97% of Epsilon’s business is focussed on the US but the plan is to expand the business internationally, under the leadership of existing CEO Bryan Kennedy, once the deal is finalised.
+Sadoun said he expected the deal to be finalised by the beginning of the second half of the financial year and that Epsilon would then sit "at the core of the group, a standalone business working with all of our group companies".
+About 97% of Epsilon’s business is focused on the US, but the plan is to expand the business internationally, under the leadership of existing chief executive Bryan Kennedy, once the deal is finalised.

 In announcing the deal, Sadoun has also been keen to stress that it is designed to enhance the value of creativity.
 "This is will boost our creative product and dynamic content with incredible human insights.
-But you can have all the data in the world and all the technology in the world but what brings emotion is the creative idea and that’s still at the core of our company."
+You can have all the data in the world and all the technology in the world, but what brings emotion is the creative idea and that’s still at the core of our company."

-In a video to all Publicis Groupe staff sent today (Sunday) Sadoun said: "Today is a very important day for Publicis Groupe, actually maybe one of the most important in our history".
+In a video sent to all Publicis staff today (Sunday), Sadoun said: "Today is a very important day for Publicis Groupe; actually, maybe one of the most important in our history."

-He concludes: "At the moment, systems integrators are buying creative companies to actually advance their own agenda.
+He concluded: "At the moment, systems integrators are buying creative companies to actually advance their own agenda.
 We are taking a stand for our industry, for our people and for creativity."